 Stan was awarded a B.S.E.E. from Drexel University, a J.D. from Villanova University (receiving its Herman J. Obert Award in Corporations Law), and an M.S.E.E. from Syracuse University.
 He is admitted to the Bars of Pennsylvania, New York, the District of Columbia, Massachusetts and various Federal Courts.
 He is admitted to practice before the U.S. Patent and Trademark Office.
 Stan is also a Life Senior Member of the Institute of Electrical and Electronics Engineers (IEEE), and is a licensed Amateur Radio Operator.
 He is a member of Eta Kappa Nu, Tau Beta Pi, Sigma Xi, Sigma Pi Sigma and Phi Kappa Phi honor societies.
-With his wife, Stan is a longtime volunteer historical interpreter at Hopewell Furnace National Historic Site.
+Stan is a longtime volunteer historical interpreter at Hopewell Furnace National Historic Site, and is a Board Member of the Friends of Hopewell Furnace.